stock2shop/connector/architecture.md

 ### /www/v1/stock2shop/dal

-dal stands for Data Access Layer.
+DAL stands for "Data Access Layer".
 The purpose of this directory is to separate logic related to different systems.